 By now those who follow the Barefoot Blogger know that I’m a wine lover, not a wine connoisseur.
-That didn’t stop me from signing up for the Secrets of Great Wine tour offered by the Tourist Office in Bordeaux.
+That didn’t stop me from a Secrets of Great Wine tour Bordeaux

-Starting with a walk through the historic wine merchant district, the Chartrons, we traced the route of wine — from barrels that came into warehouses straight from the fields, to barrels that left the district to be transported around the world from the Gironde River.
+Offered by the Tourist Office in Bordeaux, the tour started with a walk through the historic wine merchant district, the Chartrons.
+We traced the route of wine — from barrels that came into warehouses straight from the fields, to barrels that left the district to be transported around the world from the Gironde River.

 As good luck would have it, the guide for the tour was a direct descendant of one of the wine merchants of the district from 1812 to 2004 — the Calvets.
 Along the way Mme Calvet told us about her family life during the time when the merchant trade and the neighborhood were bustling with activity — before warehouses were converted to schools and offices and apartments.